Equal Pay Act and Fair Pay Act Attorneys in Fresno

 (3) Quality or quantity of production

-(4) Differential in education, training, and experience.
+(4) Differences in education, training, and experience.

 Employers may not have policies that prohibit employees from discussing their salaries with each other.
-Moreover, if your employer takes any action against you for filing a claim or a lawsuit under these laws, you may have action against the employer for retaliation.
+Moreover, if your employer takes any action against you for filing a claim or a lawsuit under these laws, you may have an action against the employer for retaliation.
 If you believe that there is pay disparity between genders in your company, contact our office at (877)789-9707 or complete the online form to discuss the issues with one of our Fresno based employment law attorneys.
 We will review your case, facts, and documentation during a thorough complimentary consultation, and assist you with the best strategy to follow.

 Keep in mind that California’s Fair Pay Act permits successful plaintiffs to collect attorney’s fees and costs.
 In addition, most employment law cases in our office are handled on a contingency-fee basis.
-Please note that the laws follow a strict two year statute of limitation after you received the last payment from your employer.
+Please note that the laws follow a strict two-year statute of limitation after you received the last payment from your employer.
 Therefore, to avoid being barred from filing a claim, please make sure to notify our office as soon as possible.

-In addition, if you have been adversely affected by other employment related violations such as employment discrimination, harassment or retaliation, contact Fresno area employment lawyers who focus on the representation of executives and employees.
+In addition, if you have been adversely affected by other employment-related violations such as employment discrimination, harassment or retaliation, contact Fresno area employment lawyers who focus on the representation of executives and employees.
 To discuss your case and explain what we can do for you, speak to our Fresno based employment discrimination attorneys today for a free consultation at 877-789-9707.

 93715, 93728, 93729